Hello!

-Hirofumi Shiba (Hiro) is a Ph.D. student supervised by Kengo Kamatani at the Institute of Statistical Mathematics (ISM), Tokyo, Japan.
+My name is Hirofumi, and I am a Ph.D. student supervised by Kengo Kamatani at the Institute of Statistical Mathematics (ISM), Tokyo, Japan.

 Qualifications